diogohalmeida/FEUP-PLOG-PROJ/README.md

 The full board is displayed by the predicate ``print_board(X)``, that prints the header of the board and then calls ``print_matrix()``, that is in charge of printing each line and its separators recursively until it reaches its base case (``print_matrix([], 6)``).

 During the game, each player is prompted to play in their turn by a message that asks for the column and row.
-Although the player chooses the column to play through a letter, this letter is actually converted to a number by the predicate (``checkColumn(Column, IndexCol)``), so the piece can placed in the correct position.
+Although the player chooses the column to play through a letter, this letter is actually converted to a number by the predicate (``checkColumn(Column, IndexCol)``), so the board position can be indexed and the piece can be placed in the correct position.

 - #### Initial Situation